maepopi/3DTopia-XL/README.md

 }
 ```

-## :gear: Installation
+## ⚙️ Installation
 This fork was made because I struggled a lot to install the tool with the original instructions.
-Here's how I made it work on Linux.
+Here's how I made it work on **Linux**.

-### Install CUDA 11.8 and select it with update-alternatives
+### 🔧 Install CUDA 11.8 and select it with update-alternatives

 ```
 wget https://developer.download.nvidia.com/compute/cuda/11.8.0/local_installers/cuda_11.8.0_520.61.05_linux.run
 sudo sh cuda_11.8.0_520.61.05_linux.run
 sudo update-alternatives --install /usr/local/cuda cuda /usr/local/cuda-11.8 118